logo

 Master’s in Substance Abuse Counseling

 To be considered for admission to a master’s in addiction counseling program, you will need to have a bachelor’s degree.
-A bachelor’s in psychology, counseling, or a related field is sometimes preferred, though many programs will consider candidates with degrees in other fields.
-If your undergraduate program was not in a counseling-related field, you may be required to complete certain prerequisites or have other formal addiction counselor training before being admitted into a master’s program.
-A minimum GPA showing academic strength, typically 3.0 or above, is another common admissions requirement, as are minimum test scores on the GRE or equivalent.
-Once admitted, a master’s in addiction counseling typically takes two to three years to complete.
+A bachelor’s in psychology, counseling, or a related field is usually preferred, though graduates of other programs may be able to complete prerequisites to be admitted into a master’s program.
+A minimum GPA of 3.0 or above is another common admissions requirement, as are minimum test scores on the GRE or equivalent.
+A master’s in addiction counseling typically takes two to three years to complete.

 At the master’s level, degree programs in addiction counseling typically focus on direct clinical skills and evidence-based practice following up-to-date scientific models of human psychology and behavior.
-This holds true for both on-campus and online addiction counseling degree programs.
-Typical courses in such a program include:
+Typical courses in a master’s in substance abuse counseling program include:

 • Advanced Co-Occurring Disorders & Addictions Counseling